 Beyound Borders: Young People with Disabilities Volunteering Abroad

-The European Solidarity Corps is a funding programme of the EU that creates volunteering opportunities around Europe for young people.
+The European Solidarity Corps is a funding programme of the European Union that creates volunteering opportunities around Europe for young people.
 The volunteering projects address a wide range of issues from inclusion to environmental protection.

 Food, pocket money, accommodation, and travel expenses are covered by the European Union.
 If you are a young person with a disability, support can be tailored for you with the EU funding.

 1) Beyond Borders: Susanna Halme – Volunteering as a Person with a Visual Impairment at a Youth Exchange organisation in Austria